rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 is removeable (rests on rather than glued on the keyboard), so it can be taken off before closing the cover.

 ## Case

 Dropping a Macbook can crack the screen.

-But it adds to the weight.
+But a protective case adds to the weight.